Kalia Law Firm

 Wills in Ontario must:

-• Be in written form (digital or verbal wills are not valid).
+• Be expressed in writing (digital or oral wills are not recognized).

 • Be signed by the testator.